 - d.
 The worker must be provided the correct charge number prior to commencing work.
 In the case where an individual worker utilizes multiple charge numbers, the supervisors are critical to ensure the proper charge number is used.
 (See Part III, Chapter 3 of this volume.) - e.
 In order for all levels of management to have confidence that costs are accurate and complete, an appropriate level of independent testing or audit must be performed.
 The specific metrics and an assessment check list is provided.
-(See Part III, Chapter 5 of this volume.) - 1.3.2 Special Requirements Associated with Maintenance Costing.
+(See Part III, Chapter 5 of this volume.)

+1.3.2 Special Requirements Associated with Maintenance Costing.
 In the course of accumulating maintenance costs, special actions may be required to achieve certain goals.
 Other actions not directly related to accumulating maintenance costs are required to assure accuracy and completeness of cost information.
-Other chapters in this volume discuss these: - a.
+Other chapters in this volume discuss these:

+- a.
 Resources (Organization).
 (See Part III, Chapter 3 of this volume.) - b.
 Audits and assessments.
 (See Part III, Chapter 5 of this volume.) - c.
 Retention of records.
-(See Part III, Chapter 4 of this volume.) - 1.4 BENEFITS OF CAPTURING COSTS.
+(See Part III, Chapter 4 of this volume.)

+1.4 BENEFITS OF CAPTURING COSTS.
 In periods of increased competition for limited available funding, it is imperative that budget submissions and other requests for these limited funds be thoroughly justified.
 One of the more effective means of justifying funding requests is through the demonstration of the benefits and results achieved with previous successful funding efforts.
 As part of this justification, it is essential that these benefits and outcomes be tied to a specific result, that is in terms of maintenance to specific ship hulls, ship class or customer orders.
 Direct costs are those expenditures which result in a specific definable benefit to a specific Navy ship's hull, ship class, or reimbursable customer's final product or service.
-In contrast, indirect cost, while essential at some level, cannot be defined as benefiting a specific outcome.
-Obviously, it is not reasonable to have zero indirect cost but it is vital that cost that can be identified as benefiting a specific outcome be so identified.
+In contrast, indirect cost, while essential at some level, cannot be defined as benefiting a specific outcome be so identified.
 Programs that have the minimum indirect cost or overhead are generally looked upon as being more efficient and thus it is far easier to justify resources for efficient programs to support vital maintenance requirements than programs with high overhead.